How 3-Person Startups Ship Like 30-Person Companies

 We talk to dozens of startup founders every month about AI agents.
 They usually fall into one of two camps: "AI agents are hype — I'll wait" or "We tried to build our own and it was a nightmare."
-Both groups are wrong, and both are leaving massive leverage on the table.
+Both groups are missing the point, and both are leaving massive leverage on the table.

-AI agents are real, they work, and they can replace entire workflows at your company today.
+AI agents are real, they work, and they can give a 3-person team the output of a 30-person company.
 But most founders approach them the wrong way.
 Here are the five most common mistakes — and how to avoid them.

 Mistake 1: Treating Agents Like Chatbots